Overlay Overconfidence

 End users who overlays are trying to help may often already have set up the technology they need in the ways they prefer.
 Users have already set their font, color, and contrast settings using their own assistive technology.
 So in practice, this means overlays are redundant at best.
 Sometimes, as one might discover in Tamman’s overlays video accompanying this article, websites can work without overlays.
 Or, perhaps more commonly, the digital accessibility issues that a website has, like missing headings, missing alt text, and poor structure, cannot be solved with an overlay.
 In fact, for a user who is blind, the overlay is often pointless.
 That small amount of code that promises to fix a website’s varied and unique accessibility issues causes little or no positive change.
 At worst, overlays can override a user’s preferences or can interfere with software functionality.
 This makes a website difficult or impossible to navigate for the individual using assistive technology.

 Consider this scenario.
-Imagine that you go to pay your electric bill and need to make an account on your electric company’s newly upgraded online bill payment system to do so.
+You go to pay your electric bill and need to make an account on your electric company’s newly upgraded online bill payment system to do so.
 Except, there isn’t an option for you to sign up for the necessary account in the way that works for you.
 Without proper accessibility features, a 20-minute task can turn into a 4-hour ordeal.
 After changing your personal assistive technology’s settings to suit the overlay, you have to sit on hold for three phone call transfers, work with someone who is overworked or possibly unaware of the accessibility problems their company’s site has caused, and complete a follow-up survey that you feel compelled to fill out so that someone in your shoes doesn’t have to do the same thing.
 Of course, you have an inkling that this “valued feedback” is going to no one in particular and will never become a high priority.
 Demoralizing, right?
 How about frustrating?

 Now you’re willing to go through that process so your family has lights on at night and your child can complete their online research paper.
 Imagine how someone responds when they encounter hours of blockades while buying a routine item with ten competing sites.
 Do you think they will stay on your website?
 That is not a rhetorical question; take a minute and think about what that process feels like and what you would do if you had ten options to pick from for a new fridge instead of one option for keeping the food in that fridge cold.